UrbanCode/jenkins-publisher-ucd-plugin/README.md

 ## Release Notes
 ### Version 1.16
-- Fixed : UI Issue comatible for save and apply button.
+- Fixed : UI Issue compatible for save and apply button.

 ### Version 1.15
 - APAR PH28324 - UCD Jenkins Plugin - Fail the Jenkins job if nothing is found to push to UCD( avoid false positive)